WARNING: Version 6.2 of Elasticsearch has passed its EOL date.

 represent the type of document or entity being indexed, for instance a

-index might have a user
+twitter index might have a user type and a tweet type.

-Each mapping type could have its own fields, so the user
+Each mapping type could have its own fields, so the user type might have a

-field, and an email
+full_name field, a user_name field, and an email field, while the

-type could have a content
+tweet type could have a content field, a tweeted_at field and, like the

-type, a user_name
+user type, a user_name field.

-meta-field containing the type name, and searches
+Each document had a _type meta-field containing the type name, and searches

 could be limited to one or more types by specifying the type name(s) in the